jwmarcus/flask-router/README.md

 ### Setting up the database with Alembic

-To initialize the database via Alembic the first time, run `flask db migrate -m "devices"` and then the same for `datapoints`
+To initialize the database via Alembic the first time.
+Initialize the db with `flask db init` then run `flask db migrate -m "devices"` and then the same for `datapoints`

 Next, run `flask db upgrade` to do the actual db work

+Any time you want to do some modifications to the models, rerun `flask db migrate -m "<object_names>"` and rerun `flask db upgrade`

 ### Working with data from the database